Focus on Heart Failure | Remote Monitoring in CHF: Staying #Healthy@Home

-Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, Lipid Metabolism, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, COVID-19 Hub, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, Lipid Metabolism, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet

 Keywords: ACC Publications, Cardiology Magazine, Aldosterone, Ambulatory Care Facilities, Angiotensins, Blood Pressure, Blood Pressure Monitors, Cardiac Resynchronization Therapy, Cardiologists, Cardiology, Caregivers, Cell Phone, COVID-19, Decision Making, Delivery of Health Care, Diet, Emergency Service, Hospital, Family, Follow-Up Studies, Furosemide, Heart Failure, Hospitalization, Hospitals, Internet, Internet Access, Ivabradine, Kentucky, Kidney, Kidney Diseases, Life Style, Morbidity, Myocardial Infarction, Neprilysin, Nuclear Family, Oximetry, Pandemics, Patient Discharge, Patient Readmission, Physical Distancing, Public Health, Pulmonary Artery, Railroads, Receptors, Angiotensin, Reference Standards, Renin, Self-Help Groups, Socioeconomic Factors, Sodium-Glucose Transporter 2 Inhibitors, Soluble Guanylyl Cyclase, Steel, Stroke, Telemedicine, Telephone, United States Food and Drug Administration, Valsartan, Wearable Electronic Devices